mleiser/MechaCar_Statistical_Analysis/README.md

 Lot 2 as well cannot reject the null hypothesis.
 ![Lot 3 Test](https://user-images.githubusercontent.com/46801182/191639783-727559f1-83a2-4dbe-a4b9-9779ffb69c34.png)
 Lot 3 has a p-value of 0.0416 meaning that the null hypothesis can be rejected for Lot 3 making its difference in psi statistically significant when compared to the standard population mean.
 ## Study Design: MechaCar vs Competition
+A test set when looking at the competition would be to look at the MPG and safety rating between MechaCar and the competition.
+To do that, we need to have the safety rating data for the car type that we're looking at.
+The samples for both car types should be run through a Two-Sample T-Test.
+The null hypothesis being that there is no statistically significant difference between the mean values of safety rating when compared with each other I would say at a high level so p-value > 0.01.